 The Facility Systems Safety (FASS) program is designed to incorporate system safety into the facility design process as prescribed in Military Standard 882E (Standard Practice System Safety), AR 385-10 (Army Safety Program), DA Pam 385-16 (System Safety Engineering and Management), and new UFC 1-200-01 General Building requirements.
-The FASS process is used in the conceptual phase, planning stages, construction of facilities and facility reduction (demolition) to examine the specifics of the hazards involved, the level of risk, and the potential effectiveness of existing codes and standards.
+The FASS process, also known as prevention through design, is used in the conceptual, planning, design and construction phases of facilities and facility reduction (demolition) to examine the specifics of the hazards involved, the level of risk, the potential effectiveness of existing codes and standards, and additional design considerations to mitigate hazards.
 The FASS program is structured to guide designers toward elimination and control of hazards during criteria development and design of facilities.
-The U.S. Army Engineering and Support Center, Huntsville, is a Technical Center of Expertise for FASS for the Army.
+The U.S. Army Engineering and Support Center, Huntsville, is the FASS Technical Center of Expertise for the Army.

-The FASS process first examines specific hazards involved, the level of risk and the potential effectiveness of existing codes and standards.
-Following this discovery and analysis process, the FASS engineer works with the construction team and customer to implement solutions to either eliminate or reduce the risk through the use of controls set forth in codes and standards, specially designed controls or a mix of both control types.
+The FASS process first examines specific hazards involved, level of risk, effectiveness of existing codes and standards, modern technology, and alternate design solutions.
+Following this discovery and analysis process, the FASS engineer works with the project delivery team to implement solutions to either eliminate or reduce the risk through the use of controls set forth in codes and standards, specially designed controls, or a mix of both control types.

 The U.S. Army Corps of Engineers is responsible for the development and implementation of the Facility Systems Safety Program Plan (SSPP), which details the designer’s plan for executing the systems safety program for a specific project from the concept design phase to the acceptance of the completed facility.
 The plan describes in detail how each applicable element of FASS is to be implemented.
 Each Facility SSPP will address the proposed approach to the requirement, the content, and format of the deliverables, and indicate the level of effort for each area.
 An individually tailored approach based on the contract requirements, the anticipated hazards and the level of risk involved with the specific facility, the SSPP describes how each applicable safety element is to be implemented.